Nuisance Motels: Community Effects of Motel License Revocation

-For years, California Cities and Counties have faced a conundrum when attempting to have a Receiver appointed for substandard properties.
-Previously, the California Health and Safety Code § 17980.7(c) required an enforcement agency to provide a “3 Day Notice” notifying a Property Owner that the agency intended to petition the Court to have a Receiver appointed.
-Then when filing the petition with the Court, proof that the “3 Day Notice” had been served must be included with the petition.
+For years, California’s cities and counties have faced a conundrum when attempting to have a receiver appointed for substandard properties.
+Previously, the California Health and Safety Code § 17980.7(c) required an enforcement agency to provide a “3 Day Notice” to any property owner that they were going to petition the court for the appointment of a receiver.

 Categories